ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Data Structures.md

      };

 ### Creating a list

-Suppose you want to construct a linked list of size `n`, then you should create n node's and interlink them with the help of `next` member in the class Node of Each element and to access the created list you need the head so you should return head from the function
+Suppose you want to construct a linked list of size `n`, then you should create n node's and interlink them with the help of `next` member in the class Node of Each element

+To access the created list you need the head/first element of the list so you should return head from the function

      const createList = (n)=>{